How and when did Rome conquer Greece?

 In 214, Philip continued to intensify his attacks on Illyria, sending about 120 galleys up the Straits of Otranto.
 He went on to capture Oricum and later laid siege to Apollonia.
 The two cities called for help from Rome, who ordered Roman commander Marcus Valerius Laevinus to lead an Adriatic fleet to lift the siege of Apollonia and force Philip’s forces out of Oricum.

 Defeated, Philip and his remaining forces went over the mountains and headed back to Macedon.
 Between 213 and 212 BC, Philip could only make his military advances against Illyria by land.
 He knew not to venture to the coast as the Roman fleet was alert to any naval movements by the Macedonians.
 Regardless, Philip was able to capture inland areas such as Parthini, Dassretis, and Atintani.

-As the Romans were busy with the Second Punic War, they lacked the manpower to neutralize Philip V of Macedon and his renewed attacks in the Adriatic Sea in later part of 212.
-He would go on to capture the coastal fortress of Lissus, hoping to use there as staging point to aid the Carthaginians in their fight against Rome.
+As the Romans were busy with the Second Punic War, they lacked the manpower to neutralize Philip V of Macedon and his renewed attacks in the Adriatic Sea in the later part of 212.
+The Macedonian king would go on to capture the coastal fortress of Lissus, hoping to use there as staging point to aid the Carthaginians in their fight against Rome.